 Potatoes are a staple in most gardens, especially for survival and self-sufficiency gardens.
 This is because potatoes are easy to grow and are high in calories.
 They can also grow in many zones as an annual, usually 3-10 (source).

 However, potatoes are susceptible to many pests and diseases.
-The good news is that potatoes have quite a few companion plants that boost their resistance.
+The good news is that potatoes have quite a few companion plants that boost their resistance (listed above).

 The most common pest potatoes are plagued by are nematodes.
 Nematodes are roundworms in the soil which attack the roots of many plants, including tomato, pepper, eggplant, okra, cucumber, squash, and of course—potatoes.
 These nematodes often afflict home gardens and have no available chemical pesticide.